Tanmay1798/Python_Practice/README.md

 # List Methods

-# UPDATE
+# UPDATE & DELETE From List

-Add List Items
+# Add List Items

 # 1. insert()
 To insert a new list item, without replacing any of the existing values, we can use the insert() method.